diasakosd/project_data_structures/Project/Part1/Part 1.1/Quick Sort/ReadMeFirst.txt

-Αφότου τρέξουμε το "QuickSort_part1_1.c" θα δημιουργηθεί ένα output αρχείο το "Output_QuickSort.csv".
+When we run the file "QuickSort_part1_1.c" the output file "Output_QuickSort.csv" will be created.